kdaily/aws-cli/proposals/pr-contrib-guide.md

 engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and documented for another user to continue working on it.

-![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.")

-**Figure A: Flowchart of contribution guide review process.**

 ## Rationale/FAQ